BrokenFlows/thepalette/README.md

 # thepalette 🎨

-A strap on case for [artseyio/thepaintbrush](https://github.com/artseyio/thepaintbrush).
+A strap-on case for [artseyio/thepaintbrush](https://github.com/artseyio/thepaintbrush).

 ## Strapping
 The gaps allow for a material less than 4 mm thick to be used for a strap.